Shikiso/Cyber-Sec-Notes/Azure/Identities.md

 |Device sign in options|Password or Windows Hello for Business|
 |Device management|Group Policy, Configuration Manager standalone or co-management with Microsoft Intune|
 |Key capabilities|SSO to both cloud and on-premises resources, Conditional Access, Self-service Password Reset and Windows Hello PIN reset|
+# Custom Security Attributes
+Business specific attributes that you can define and assign to Entra objects.
+These objects can be used to store information, categorize objects or enforce fine grained access controls.

+## Why use custom security attributes
+- Extend user profiles, such as add Employee Hire Date and Hourly Salary to all my employees.
+- Ensure only administrators can see the Hourly Salary attribute in my employees' profiles.
+- Categorize hundreds or thousands of applications to easily create a filterable inventory for auditing.
+- Grant users access to the Azure Storage blobs belonging to a project.

+## What can I do with custom security attributes?
+- Define business-specific information (attributes) for your tenant.
+- Add a set of custom security attributes on users, applications, Microsoft Entra resources, or Azure resources.
+- Manage Microsoft Entra objects using custom security attributes with queries and filters.
+- Provide attribute governance so attributes determine who can get access.

+## Features of custom security attributes
+- Available tenant-wide
+- Include a description
+- Support different data types: Boolean, integer, string
+- Support single value or multiple values
+- Support user-defined free-form values or predefined values
+- Assign custom security attributes to directory synced users from an on-premises Active Directory

+# Automatic User Creation/SCIM
+## Components of System for Cross Identity Management
+- **HCM system** - Applications and technologies that enable Human Capital Management process and practices that support and automate HR processes throughout the employee lifecycle.
+- **Microsoft Entra Provisioning Service** - Uses the SCIM 2.0 protocol for automatic provisioning.
+The service connects to the SCIM endpoint for the application, and uses the SCIM user object schema and REST APIs to automate provisioning and de-provisioning of users and groups.
+- **Microsoft Entra ID** - User repository used to manage the lifecycle of identities and their entitlements.
+- **Target system** - Application or system that has SCIM endpoint and works with the Microsoft Entra provisioning to enable automatic provisioning of users and groups.
+## Why use SCIM
+Open standard protocol for automating the exchange of user identity information between identity domains and IT systems.

+SCIM ensures that employees added to the Human Capital Management (HCM) system automatically have accounts created in Entra ID and Windows Server Active Directory